istvangallo86/http_server_c/README.md

 Tested on Linux with gcc 9.4 and on Windows with Cygwing.

-Compile with "gcc src/* -o server.bin" command, run with "./server.bin" and check with your browser the address http://127.0.0.1:8000
+Compile with "gcc src/* -o server.bin" command, run with "./server.bin" and check with your browser the address http://127.0.0.1:8000.

+Place your assets within "web/public" folder into the relevant subfolder.

 Good luck.